cal-itp/reports/.github/ISSUE_TEMPLATE/monthly_reports.md

 make all -j 30
 ```

-- [ ] verifying that parameters are generated in subfolders
+- [ ] Verify that parameters are generated in subfolders
-- [ ] verify in outputs that reports were generated
+- [ ] Verify in outputs that reports were generated
-- [ ] verify that data subfolder is present
+- [ ] Verify that data subfolder is present

 ### Generate static site